arthurfjohnson/PNM-for-Econ-Group-1/Grades PS.md

 discussion/analysis.
 Be careful about running things in global scope (especially with your Chebyshevev implementation).
 The presentation of results could be more coherent -- be more structured in your analysis.

+PS7: 7.25/10
+Good job on Q1, although some of your policies look rather noisy, even for linear interpolation.
+Are you solving the max problem correctly?
+I'm getting different revenues than you in Q2.
+Check against the solutions manual.